tomjoht/tomjoht.github.io/_posts/2024/12/2024-12-16-adoc-studio-qa-with-frank-blome.md

 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/adoc-studio-qa-with-frank-blome
-description: "In this Q&A about <a href='https://idbwrtng.com/adoc-studio'>adoc Studio</a>, co-founder <a href='#frank-blome'>Frank Blome</a> shares the origin story behind this new documentation tool called adoc Studio, their target audience and use cases, why they chose AsciiDoc as their markup language, reasons for the Mac-specific platform, how the tool streamlines documentation workflows with unified stylesheets, and more."
+description: "In this Q&A post, <a href='#frank-blome'>Frank Blome</a>, co-founder of <a href='https://idbwrtng.com/adoc-studio'>adoc Studio</a>, discusses this new Mac-based documentation tool designed for technical writers.
+Learn about their choice of AsciiDoc markup, the native Apple platform strategy, unified stylesheet publishing workflow, and how the tool aims to simplify documentation processes for both docs-as-code and topic-based writers. adoc Studio is one of the latest authoring tools to emerge on the tech comm landscape."
 ---

 *Note: This is a sponsored post.*